aws-samples/amazon-ec2-mac-mdm-enrollment-automation/README.md

     1. This process may take an hour or more depending on storage class and data volume.
 13. When new instance is launched using this AMI, it will enroll **automatically**, and without any further intervention.
     1. IMPORTANT: Ensure that any new instance launched from this AMI has an appropriate **㊙️🪪 IAM instance profile** that can retrieve the credentials.
-    2. Cleanup (`prodFlag`) is available to revoke permissions and remove files.
+    2. For cleanup, (`prodFlag`) is available to revoke permissions and remove files.
-    3. Code in `enroll-ec2-mac` can auto-enable Screen Sharing when enrollment is complete.
+    3. Code in `enroll-ec2-mac` can also auto-enable Screen Sharing when enrollment is complete.